Introduction

 - [ ] Analyze first identified attack paths

-- [ ] Set up remediation workflows
+- [ ] Establish remediation workflows

 - [ ] Integrate with existing ITSM tools